vsys-host/shkeeper.io/docs/multipayout.md

 To create a multipayout task you should make a POST request with list of JSON objects, each describing a recipient address and amount of USDT tokens to transfer to the recipient.
 Both values should be strings.

-`<crypto>` in url refers to an ID if cryptocurrency that can be optained from `/api/v1/crypto` endpoint:
+`<crypto>` in url refers to an ID of cryptocurrency that can be obtained from `/api/v1/crypto` endpoint:

 $ curl http://localhost:5000/api/v1/crypto | jq .